 The rest of the paper is organized as follows.
-Section II reviews some background while the basic even-odd decomposition is generalized.
-Then, the Mirror Transform (MT) is formally introduced in Section III, as the even-odd decomposition is optimized to achieve maximum energy decoupling and the process is iterated to form a decomposition tree.
-A few transform properties that can be derived from this novel representation paradigm are given in Section IV.
-The extension of the MT to the discrete-time domain is discussed in Section V. Then, Section VI provides more insights on the peculiar characteristics of the MT through a series of experiments, mainly allowing to verify its sparsity and one-wayness properties in the case of discrete-time sequences.
-Conclusions are finally drawn in Section VII.
+Sec.
+II reviews some background while the basic even-odd decomposition is generalized.
+Then, the Mirror Transform (MT) is formally introduced in Sec.
+III, as the even-odd decomposition is generalized to achieve maximum energy decoupling and the process is iterated to form a decomposition tree.
+A few transform properties that can be derived from this novel representation paradigm are given in Sec.
+IV.
+The extension of the MT to the discrete-time domain is discussed in Sec.
+V. Then, Sec.
+VI provides more insights on the peculiar characteristics of the MT through a series of experiments, mainly allowing to verify its sparsity and one-wayness properties in the case of discrete-time sequences.
+Conclusions are finally drawn in Sec.
+VII.
 In addition, an implementation of the proposed transform and the relevant code to run experiments are publicly available [13].